cvmiller/nat64/README.md

 ### What is needed?

-An OpenWRT-based router, preferably running the latest release, Chaos Calmer (15.05.1), or LEDE 17.01.02.
+An OpenWRT-based router, preferably running the latest release, Chaos Calmer (15.05.1), or LEDE 17.01.02, or the latest OpenWrt (v19.07.x)
 * A package from the past **tayga** (for OpenWrt available from 12.09)
 * a little configuration, a script to start-up the **tayga** daemon
 * Google's DNS64 service.